vmware-tanzu/community-edition/docs/designs/2736-package-maintainership.md

 ### Resolve digest values for all images in `projects.registry.vmware.com/tce/images`

-kbld
+[kbld](https://carvel.dev/kbld/) is a Carvel tool that enables you to ensure that you're using the correct versions of software when you are creating a package.
+It allows you to build your package configuration with immutable image references. kbld scans a package configuration for image references and resolves those references to digests.
+For example, it allows you to  specify image `cert-manager:1.5.3` which is actually `quay.io/jetstack/cert-manager-controller@sha256:7b039d469ed739a652f3bb8a1ddc122942b66cceeb85bac315449724ee64287f`.

+kbld scans a package configuration for any references to images and creates a mapping of image tags to a URL with a `sha256` digest.
+As images with the same name and tag on different registries are not necessarily the same images, by referring to an image with a digest, you're guaranteed to get the image that you're expecting.
+This is similar to providing a checksum file alongside an executable on a download site.

 ### Add overlays and configurable values (ytt)

-* Produce schema (used in the readme.md and package.yaml)
+Overlays provide a means for the package maintainer to modify or configure the behavior of the underlying software in the package.
+Overlays are processed by [ytt](https://carvel.dev/ytt/).

+The package maintainer will create a `schema.yaml` file that contains the configuration values available in the package.
+For each configuration value there should be a template or overlay that modifies the underlying software's configuration.

 ### Create Package Metadata

-* categories
-* displayName
-* iconSVGBase64
-* longDescription
-* maintainers
-* providerName
+The package maintainer will need to provide general metadata about the package.
+This metadata will be exposed in the package repository that makes a package available to a cluster.

+* Category(s) of the type of functionality provided
-* shortDescription
+* Display name
+* Icon image in SVG base64 format
+* Short description of the package
+* Long Description of the package
+* List of Package Maintainers
-* supportDescription
+* Provider Name
+* Where/how to find support for the package

 ### Create documentation

 This should include a brief overview of the software components contained in the package, a description of configuration parameters, and general usage information.

-Interactions and dependencies between packages

-Compatible Kubernetes distributions
+This documenation is not inteneded to replace, or be as extensive as the official documentation for the software.

-Considerations for underlying infrastructure (e.g. AWS, GCP, Docker, vSphere, etc)
+The package documentation should highlight dependencies or considerations on other packages, software, Kubernetes distributions, or underyling infrastructure (e.g. AWS, GCP, Docker, vSphere, etc).

 ### Run linting checks

-TODO: make tasks here that can run various validations

-### Open Pull Request in community-edition repo

-Reference proposal issue
+- Validate Markdown for documentation
+- Validate schema is present
+- Validate overlays and templates
+- TODO - more checks

-### Push Package Bundle into `projects.registry.vmware.com/tce/packages`
+### Push Package Bundle to an OCI Registry

 Initial software components that are to be packaged Configuration parameters that are to be exposed
 Basic tests should be provided along with execution instructions.

+### Open Pull Request in community-edition repo

+When your package is complete and ready for acceptance, create a Pull Request in the [community-edition](https://github.com/vmware-tanzu/community-edition/pulls) GitHub repository.
+The PR should reference the GitHub issue created for introducing the package.

 ## Expectations (Role of Package Maintainer)